Inflect logo

 FactorRating / DataNotes

-Tax IncentivesNoNo specific government incentives currently target data center investment.
+Tax IncentivesNoNo specific data center incentives are currently promoted.

-Sales Tax14% VAT – as of September 2025The standard Value Added Tax applies to equipment and services.
+Sales Tax14% VAT – as of September 2025Standard Value Added Tax applies to goods and services.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps from hyperscale providers in Luanda, as of September 2025.
-Businesses require private network extensions or IP transit to connect to cloud regions, with the nearest major hubs located in South Africa.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps in Luanda, as of September 2025.
+Businesses require private network extensions (PNI or wave services) to connect to major cloud provider regions, with Johannesburg and Lisbon being common interconnection points.

 Power Analysis